Consultation – Evaluation – Treatment

 A child can have trouble with speech, language, or both.
 Having trouble understanding what others say, what they’ve read, or following directions can be sign of a receptive language disorder.
 Having problems sharing thoughts, ideas, and feelings is a sign of an expressive language disorder.
 It is possible to have both a receptive and an expressive language problem.

 Your Speech Path, LLC specializes in evaluation and treatment of speech-sound disorders.
-However, all populations welcome!
+However, all populations are welcome!

 - Deaf/HOH Aural Rehabilitation